 Cleveland Clinic Center for Spine Health surgeons provide an individualized approach to care.
-Patients selected for minimally invasive spine surgery may experience one of the following conditions:
+People selected for minimally invasive spine surgery may experience one of the following conditions:

 What to Expect

-Patients in the Center for Spine Health undergo an extensive evaluation to determine if minimally invasive spine surgery is the appropriate option for treating their condition.
-In some situations, minimally invasive spine surgery may not be as safe or effective as traditional open surgery.
+Patients in the Center for Spine Health undergo an extensive evaluation to determine if minimally invasive and/or robotic spine surgery are the appropriate options for treating their condition.
+In some situations, minimally invasive or robotic spine surgery may not be as safe or effective as traditional open surgery.
 If so, the staff will provide education on the relative risks and benefits.

 What are the risks of spine surgery?

-As with any surgical procedure, including minimally invasive spine surgery, there are general risks and procedure-specific risks.
-The more common general risks of spine surgery include the risk of adverse reactions to the anesthetic, post-operative pneumonia, blood clots in the legs (deep vein thrombosis) that may travel to the lungs (pulmonary embolus), infection at the site of surgery and blood loss during surgery requiring a transfusion.
+As with any surgical procedure, including minimally invasive and robotic spine surgery, there are general risks and procedure-specific risks.
+The more common general risks of spine surgery include the risk of adverse reactions to the anesthetic, postoperative pneumonia, blood clots in the legs (deep vein thrombosis, or DVT) that may travel to the lungs (pulmonary embolus), infection at the site of surgery and blood loss during surgery requiring a transfusion.

 The specific risks of spine surgery include:

-- Instrumentation, if used, breaking, dislodging or irritating the surrounding tissues
+- Surgical equipment, if used, breaking, dislodging or irritating the surrounding tissues.

-On rare occasions, during a minimally invasive procedure, the planned surgery cannot be completed and requires either a second trip to the operating room or a conversion from the minimally invasive technique to a full open technique.
+On rare occasions, during a minimally invasive or robotic procedure, the planned surgery can’t be completed and requires either a second trip to the operating room (OR) or a conversion from the minimally invasive technique to a full open technique.

-Minimally invasive procedures can shorten recovery time.
-Generally, patients go home on the same day or in one to two days but the exact length of time needed in the hospital will vary from patient to patient.
-While most patients having traditional surgery stay in the hospital for three to five days.
+Minimally invasive and robotic procedures can shorten recovery time.
+Generally, people go home on the same day or in one to two days, but the exact length of time needed in the hospital will vary from person to person.
+Most people having traditional surgery stay in the hospital for three to five days.

-Since minimally invasive techniques do not disrupt muscles and soft tissues, postoperative pain is less than pain after traditional open procedures.
-Even though you should still expect to feel some discomfort, advancements in pain control now make it easier for your doctor to manage and relieve your pain.
+Since minimally invasive techniques don’t disrupt muscles and soft tissues, postoperative pain is less intense than pain after traditional open procedures.
+Though you should still expect to feel some discomfort, advancements in pain management have made it easier for your healthcare provider to manage and relieve your pain.